vbobrov/slideshow/README.md

 The slideshow and the downloader tool were tested to run on Raspberry Pi Zero without any problems.

 Slide Managment website was not tested on Pi Zero.
-It could work, but I'd imagine it would be very slow.
+It could work, but it would likely be very slow.

 The device is connected to a monitor with 16:9 aspect ratio, eg. 1920x1080